kkipngenokoech/100-days-of-backend-2023/Django/models.md

 this is a special method in python.it is used to represent our method looks like in a unicode string, it is used to return a unicode string instead of a regular ascii string.

 The __unicode__() method is called when the built-in unicode() function is used to convert an object to a Unicode string, or when the %u format specifier is used in a string formatting operation.

+## get_object_or_404()

+this is a django method used to retrieve a single object from the database, or raise a 404 error if the object doesn't exist.

+this is normally used in the views, when the primary key used to identify te object has been or will be passed in the url.

+so the parameters you pass is the model name and the unique identifier to help you isolate the models.

+its code lives in django.shortcuts.

+## get_list_or_404()

+this is used to get list of objects in the database.

+here you pass a parameter like published=True, it returns a list of published objects in the model.